-Updating your smartphone's operating system when notified to do so helps patch up gaps in security as well as upgrade your device’s performance.
-However, there are a few steps you should take before downloading a new OS in order to protect your device and any photos or personal files on it from damage.
+Updating your smartphone's operating system when notified to do so helps patch security gaps and improve your device’s overall performance.
+However, there are steps to take beforehand to protect your device and any photos or other personal files that are stored on it.

-Before you start your OS update or upgrade, you should take a few steps to help avoid problems:
+Before you start an OS update or upgrade, take a few steps to help avoid problems:

-- Charge your phone: To avoid having your phone power down during the update, be sure you have 70% charge at minimum.
+- Charge your phone: Avoid having your phone power down during an update by making sure the device has at least a 70-percent charge.

-- Back up your files: OS upgrades and updates should not affect the data stored on your smartphone, but it is still a good idea to back up your files just to be safe.
+- Back up your files: OS upgrades and updates should not affect the data stored on your smartphone, but backing up files it is still a good idea, just to be safe.

-- Make sure your device is compatible with the upgraded OS: A new OS may not be designed for all older devices; check to see if yours is compatible.
+- Make sure your device is compatible with the OS upgrade: A new OS may not be designed for all older devices.

-- Delete apps you do not use anymore: A new OS may need a significant amount of your device’s memory.
-Upgrading your OS is a good time to do some “spring cleaning” and clear out apps that are just taking up space.
+- Delete apps you no longer use: A new OS may need a significant amount of your device’s memory.
+Clear out apps that are just taking up space.

-Sometimes the new OS will have different pre-installed settings than the settings you have chosen, and will choose the new settings over your old ones.
-After you install the new OS, there are settings you should check so that your phone is not running functions or sharing data in ways you may not want.
+Sometimes the new OS will have different pre-installed settings than the ones you have chosen, and will default to the new settings over your old ones.
+After you install the new OS, there are settings you should check to ensure your phone is not running functions or sharing data in ways you may not want.

-- Check cellular data usage for app updates: If you turn this function off, apps can only be updated using a Wi-Fi connection.
+- Check for automatic app updates, which is sometimes found under mobile data usage settings: If you turn this function off, apps can only be updated using a Wi-Fi connection.
 This can help prevent excess data usage, particularly for apps that you do not use often.

-- Check your privacy settings: Make sure your location services, Bluetooth sharing, ad tracking and social media settings are set to the preferences you want.
+- Check the privacy settings for your device and network connections: Make sure your location services, Bluetooth sharing, ad tracking and social media settings are set to the preferences you want.